Log Books for Truckers and ELD Compliance in Canada

 - Truck number

-- Total kilometers driven
+- Total miles driven

 Drivers should begin their day by recording the starting time of their shift, the names of all co-drivers, and the shipping document describing the cargo and the carrier they are working for.
 Then, the driver must fill the “from” (point of origin) and “to” (destination) lines.